Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 You want to make sure that you don’t sound upset or panicked when you’re doing this.
 Being encouraging and positive and making a big deal out of getting the smallest drop of pee in the potty is so important!

 Remember: they are used to going to the bathroom whenever and wherever they are.
 They don’t even notice that they are going!
-The entire goal of the first block is for your child to realize that they are peeing or pooping.
+The entire goal of block one oh crap potty training is for your child to realize that they are peeing or pooping.

 It’s also important to not ask them if they have to pee or poop.
 Tell them when it’s time for them to try to go.
 Once you pick up on their potty signs, this will be much easier.

 Once your child is not having accidents while being naked, it’s time for block two.
-Block two is putting clothes on BUT NO UNDERWEAR.
+Block two oh crap potty training method is putting clothes on BUT NO UNDERWEAR.
 The commando part is crucial!!!!!
 Why?
 Basically, underwear feels exactly the same to a toddler as a diaper does.
 Having that snug feeling of underwear will trigger their muscle memory and they will revert to peeing and pooping whenever they feel the urge.

 So, for block two, you’re basically going to repeat block one, but with loose-fitting clothing and no underwear.
 Let me tell you, this is much easier with little girls than with little boys because girls can just wear a dress and still be commando!